lighthouse-labs/ar-exercises/README.md

 ### Setup

 1. Create a new PG database on heroku.
-2. Grab (copy) it's connection information ([but this time for ActiveRecord](http://d.pr/i/tjta/1qrbx7p9))
-3. Paste the information into the `establish_connection` method call in `setup.rb` so that AR can connect to *your* database.
-(Note: the format that heroku gives you needs to be modified a bit as it is not ruby code.
-Ie: add quotes, commas etc to make it into a ruby hash format)
+2. Grab (copy) it's connection information/creds and paste it into the `establish_connection` method call in `setup.rb`.
+This will allow AR to connect to *your* PG database on Heroku.
-4. Run `bundle install` (we're using Bundler) to install the gems
+4. Run `bundle install` to install the gems
 5. Run the first exercise file to make sure the database connection is working: `ruby exercises/exercise_1.rb`.
 It should just output "Exercise 1" at the end, since you don't yet have any code in there.

 ### Running Exercises